ChristianGaetcke/snipe-it/Client/Windows10/README.md

 ## Windows client

+### Building the Win Client

-Then edit the file 'inventory.ps1' to at least contain the api-key and the Base-Url of your Snipe-IT installation.
+Then edit the file `inventory.ps1` to at least contain the api-key and the Base-Url of your Snipe-IT installation.
 ```
 $apiKey=""    <-your Snipe-IT Key should go here>
 $baseUrl=""   <-your Snipe-IT Base URL should go here>